incognitochain/go-incognito-sdk-v2/tutorials/docs/pdex/stake.md

 However, the number of tokens allowed for staking, as well as the number of reward tokens are limited.
 In other words, a user is only allowed to stake a token in the staking token list, and when a trade pays the trading fee in a token in the list of reward tokens, the user receives a portion of the trading fee.

-### Staking pool reward percent
+### Staking pool reward percentage
-We can get staking pool reward percent from pdex v3 param handler with key and value format such as
+We can get staking pool reward percentage from pdex v3 param handler with key and value format such as

 `"TradingStakingPoolRewardPercent": 10`

-It presents for 10% of trading fee when a trade is executed will be distribute to staking pool
+It presents for 10% of trading fee when a trade is executed will be distributed to staking pool

-### Available Staking Tokens
+### Available staking tokens
 We can see the list of available staking tokens by calling the function `GetListStakingPoolShares` on input the beacon height.
 If the beacon height is set to 0, it will retrieve the latest information.
 ```go